-There are two primary methods of requirements gathering for a rewrite, each with their own benefits and drawbacks—and each preferred by different stakeholders.
+There are two primary methods of requirements gathering for rewriting legacy applications, each with their own benefits and drawbacks—and each preferred by different stakeholders.
 However, we’ll show you how to arrive at an approach that combines perspectives and successfully resolves all three questions.

 Method 1 – “Extract” requirements from the legacy code